Snysic/Airline_Reservation/README.md

  - Role-Based Access Control: Includes ROLE_ADMIN and ROLE_USER for access differentiation.
  - User Registration: Allows users to sign up with personal information.
  - Profile Picture Upload: Users can upload a profile picture; a default image is shown otherwise.
- - User Login: Secure login with JWT or Basic Auth for API access.
+ - User Login: Secure login with Basic Auth for API access.
 # Flight Management
  - Flight Scheduling: Automatic creation of flight data during initialization via SQL scripts.
  - Dynamic Status Updates: Automatically marks flights as unavailable (false) when seats are fully booked or dates are invalid.